-Dragon’s Breath.
-You can use an action to exhale destructive energy as the spell associated with your draconic ancestry or to emanate an area of dread as the fear spell without expending mana.
+Dragon’s Breath and Frightful Presence.
+As an action, you can exhale destructive energy as the spell associated with your draconic ancestry or to emanate an area of dread as the frightful presence spell without expending mana.
 You regain the ability to use this trait when you finish a long rest.
 If you do not have a spellcasting ability, choose Intelligence, Wisdom, or Charisma as your spellcasting ability for these spells.

 At 5th level you regain the ability to use this trait when you finish a short or long rest.
 At 13th level your breath spell is augmented to 2 mana.

 If you have mana, you can augment your spell by expending mana, up to your mana limit.

 Natural Armor.
 You have tough, dragon hide.
 When you aren’t wearing armor, your Defense equals 13 + half your Aptitude Bonus (min 1) + your Dexterity (max 4).
 You can use your natural armor to determine your Defense if the armor you wear would leave you with a lower Defense.
 A shield’s benefits apply as normal while you use your natural armor.

 Draconic Claws.
 You grow retractable claws from the tips of your fingers.
 Extending or retracting the claws requires no action.
 The claws are natural weapons, which you can use to make unarmed strikes that you are capable with.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength or Dexterity, instead of the bludgeoning damage normal for an unarmed strike.

 At 5th level, you become proficient with your claws.